savelevmipt/optim/docs/applications/pca.md

 \end{align*}
 $$

-The latter formula provide us with easy way to compute PCA via SVD with any number of principal components:
+The latter formula provides us with easy way to compute PCA via SVD with any number of principal components:

 $$
 \Pi_r = U_r \Sigma_r